Starcounter/Docs/docs/topic-guides/blendable-web-apps/sessions.md

 DateTime createdDate = Session.Ensure().Created;
 ```

 Once you have the session, you can attach state to it.
-In Starcounter, the state is represented by a `Json`instance, also called a view-model\) The `session` contains a storage where any number of `Json` instances can be kept, using a string as key.
+The `session` contains a storage where any number of `Json` instances can be kept, using a string as key.
 This storage is separated per app, so each running app has it own section and can only access it's own state.

 ```csharp
 var state1 = new Json();